Summer Financial Aid Offer

 Sometimes the information students provide on the Free Application for Federal Student Aid (FAFSA) no longer accurately reflects their or their family's financial situation.
 There are certain circumstances where financial aid professionals at the University can review and update the student's FAFSA.

-For more information, visit our Family Contribution Appeal page.
+For more information, visit our Family Contribution Appeal webpage.